Understanding Gaussians

 Next, let’s build the rest of the family.
 We do this by taking the standard Gaussian $N_s$ in $n$ dimensions, and transforming it linearly.
 We will start, again, with a sampling process.

-We have defined how to sample a point from $N(\bc{\A}, \rc{\t})$, so we have fulle defined this Gaussian.
+We have defined how to sample a point from $N(\bc{\A}, \oc{\t})$, so we have fully defined this Gaussian.
 Obviously, it would be interesting to know what the resulting density function looks like, but that doesn’t need to be its definition.
 We can work that out from how we defined the sampling process.
-We’ll try to do that, and to work out the important properties of the distribution we have now defined, without getting into the comlicated functional form we saw earlier.
+We’ll try to do that, and to work out some properties of the distribution we have now defined, without getting into the complicated formula for the density function.

 To help us understand the shape of the density function, we can think back to the contour circles we defined for $N_s$, let's say the one for $\|\x\| = 1$.
 Each of the points $\x$ in this circle could be sampled from $N_s$ and transformed by $\bc{\A}$ and $\rc{\t}$.
 What happens to a circle when all its points are transformed by a matrix?
 It becomes an ellipse.
-What's more, the relative lengths of vectors are maintained under matrix multiplication---if $\|\a\| < \|b\| then \|\bc{\A}\a\| < \|\bc{\A}\b\| $---so any point inside the circle (any point with $\|\x\| < 1$) before the transformation is inside the _ellipse_ after the transformation.
+What's more, the relative lengths of vectors are maintained under matrix multiplication—if $\|\a\| < \|\b\|$ then $\|\bc{\A}\a\| < \|\bc{\A}\b\| $—so any point inside the circle (any point with $\|\x\| < 1$) before the transformation is inside the ellipse after the transformation.
 Any point outside the circle before, is outside the ellipse after.

 If $\bc{\A}$ is not square and invertible, the picture is a little more complex.
-If, for example $\x$ is three dimensional and $\y$ is two dimensional, then we are taking all points $\x$ on a sphere, and projecting them down to two dimensions.
+If, for example $\s$ is three-dimensional and $\x$ is two-dimensional, then we are taking all points $\s$ on a sphere, and projecting them down to two dimensions.
 The result is still an ellipse in two dimensions, but not all points are on the edge of the ellipse anymore.
 Some are in the interior.
-This means we no longer have the property that if $|\a| < |b| then |\bc{\A}\a| < |\bc{\A}\b| $.
-However, we will be able to show in a bit that this distribution is equivalent toi one defined with a two-dimensional $\x$ and a square, invertible $\bc{\A}$.
-Thus, this messiness isn’t really any cause for concern.
+This means we no longer have the property that if $\|\a\| < \|b\|$ then $\|\bc{\A}\a\| < \|\bc{\A}\b\| $.
+However, we will be able to show in a bit that this distribution is equivalent to one defined with a two-dimensional $\s$ and a square, invertible $\bc{\A}$.
+Thus, this messiness isn't really any cause for concern.
 We can still call this a Gaussian, and think of it as being mapped from $N_s$ in a neat way that maps contour circles to contour ellipses.

 Spherical, diagonal and degenerate Gaussians

 The simplest type of Gaussian is the spherical Gaussian, also known as an isotropic Gaussian.
 This is the special case when the contour surfaces, which are spheres before the transformation, are still spheres after the transformation.
-This happens only when we expand $\s$ uniformly in all directions.
-Or, in other words, when we multiply it by a scalar.
-That is, if

-for some scalar $\bc{\sigma}$, then the distribution on $\x$ is a sperical Gaussian.
+\[\x = \bc{\sigma} \s + \oc{\t}\]for some scalar $\bc{\sigma}$, then the distribution on $\x$ is a sperical Gaussian.
 To fit this into the standard affine transformation framework, we can insert an identity matrix and get:

-This shows that the matrix $\bc{ \sigma\I}$—a diagonal matrix with $\bc{\sigma}$ at every point on the diagonal—is the matrix we should multiply by to get a spherical Gaussian.
+\[\x = \bc{\sigma \I} \s + \oc{\t} \p\]This shows that the matrix $\bc{ \sigma\I}$—a diagonal matrix with $\bc{\sigma}$ at every point on the diagonal—is the matrix we should multiply by to get a spherical Gaussian.

 A diagonal $\gc{\D}$ matrix represents a particularly simple transformation.
 The dimension $i$ is simply multiplied by the value $\gc{D}_{ii}$, ignoring whatever happens elsewhere in the matrix.